lishannon/SimpleTweet/README.md

   - [X] User can then enter a new tweet and post this to twitter
   - [X] User is taken back to home timeline with **new tweet visible** in timeline
   - [X] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
-  - [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page

 The following **optional** features are implemented: